BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 2. ensuring that key decisions and meeting minutes are available to members of the Local.

-3. maintaining detailed and accurate membership records in coordination with the Administrative Committee, as well as Local bylaws and official Local organizational policies.
+3. maintaining detailed and accurate membership records, showing each member’s name and address, in coordination with any committee or subcommittee with administrative responsibility, as well as Local bylaws and official Local organizational policies.

 4. coordinating with Local Subgroups to receive records of key debates and decisions